ArtturiHaatainen/devsetup/README.md

 The goal of the project is to automate repetitive setup tasks when starting a new software project, such as creating folder structures, initializing Git repositories, generating common files, and setting up Python virtual environments.

-This project was created as a practical portfolio project to improve automation, scripting, and developer workflow skills.
-Also I wanted to automatize my own development.
+This project was built as a portfolio project to demonstrate:

+- Python CLI development
+- Packaging with pip
+- src-layout project structure
+- Developer workflow automation
 ---

 ## Features

 Current features:

-- Create a new project directory
+- Create a new project structure
 - Generate a README.md file based on the project
 - Generate a .gitignore file
 - Initialize a Git repository
+- Works globally as CLI tool

 Planned features: